History of the Jews in Cincinnati: Educational work

-In 2008, the estimated Jewish population of the Cincinnati metropolitan area stood around 27,000.

-By 2019, the estimated Jewish population of the Cincinnati metropolitan area was around 32,100.

 Newspapers

 The second Jewish newspaper in the United States was the English-language The Israelite, established in Cincinnati in 1854.
 (The first was the Asmonean.)
 It was founded by Rabbi Wise and (after its initial issues, which were published by Charles F. Schmidt), it began to be published by Edward Bloch with the issue of July 27, 1855.
 Rabbi Wise also founded (and Bloch published) the German-language Die Deborah in 1855.
 The Israelite was renamed The American Israelite in 1874.
 Rabbi Wise's son Leo Wise took over as its publisher from 1883–1884, and then he did so again, permanently, in 1888.
 The American Israelite still exists and is the longest-running Jewish newspaper in the United States.
 Another newspaper, The Sabbath Visitor, established 1874, was discontinued in 1892.

 The "Every Friday" newspaper was an Anglo-Jewish newspaper of Jewish affairs, founded and published by Mr. Samuel M. Schmidt in the Cincinnati area between 1927 through 1965.
 It was considered by most to be a newspaper for the Orthodox Jews in Cincinnati and surrounding areas.